 The Fixed-Point Tool contains the following components:

-Model Hierarchy pane — Displays a tree-structured view of the Simulink model hierarchy (see Model Hierarchy Pane).
+Model Hierarchy pane — Displays a tree-structured view of the Simulink model hierarchy.

-Contents pane — Displays a tabular view of objects that log fixed-point data in a system or subsystem (see Contents Pane).
+Contents pane — Displays a tabular view of objects that log fixed-point data in a system or subsystem.

-Workflow pane — Displays parameters for specifying particular attributes of a system or subsystem, such as its data type override and fixed-point instrumentation mode (see Dialog Pane).
+Workflow tab — Displays parameters for specifying particular attributes of a system or subsystem, such as its data type override and fixed-point instrumentation mode.

-Toolbar — Provides buttons for commonly used Fixed-Point Tool commands (see Main Toolbar).
+Toolbar — Provides buttons for commonly used Fixed-Point Tool commands.

-Shortcut Editor — To open the Shortcut Editor, on the far right-hand pane, click the Add/Edit shortcuts link.
+Advanced Settings dialog— To open the Advanced Settings dialog far right-hand pane, under Configure model settings click the Advanced settings link.
 This editor provides the ability to configure shortcuts that set up the run name as well as model-wide data type override and instrumentation settings prior to simulation or range derivation.
 For more information, see Run Management with the Shortcut Editor.